 The decision to purchase iPads was based on cost, maintenance, and management issues.
 Entry level iPads are approximately half the price of a standard laptop. iPads have no moving parts or keys-offering the likelihood of fewer repair and replacement issues.
 There are high-quality management systems that allow the school to remotely manage a large number of iPads, which is not the case with comparably priced netbooks.
 Additionally, the iPad has double the battery life of other options, which will allow students to get through an entire school day without having to charge devices throughout the day.
 The iPad is currently the best mobile device for use in educational settings.

 How long have MCHS educators been meeting and investigating this issue?

 There have been teachers, administrators, and technology staff involved in informal discussions about this for at least two years, gathering information, resources, asking questions, and determining how this will play out at MCHS.
 The official proposal and approval came from a group of about ten educators and the Executive Board last summer.

 I have a Windows computer.
 Will an Apple iPad be compatible with it?

 Yes.
 The iPad is managed through a program called iTunes, which has both Windows and Mac versions.
 Documents can be moved back and forth between the iPad and various workstations using tools like Dropbox, Google Docs, and email.
 Compatibility is not an issue.

 How long will the iPad be a viable tool for my student?

-Apple has a commitment to iPad viability throughout the four year span of a student’s high school career.
-Apple products provide their consumers with operation system updates to ensure that their devises keep current with these changes.
+Apple has a commitment to iPad viability throughout the four-year span of a student’s high school career.
+Apple products provide their consumers with operation system updates to ensure that their devices keep current with these changes.
 These upgrades are free of charge and easy to implement.